jeychandar/NN-implementation-using-flask/README.md

 # NN-implementation-using-flask
 Keras with Flask Implementation on the web
-# Neural Network Implentation using Flask

-Prerequisites
+# Prerequisites
 You must have Scikit Learn, Pandas, matplotlib, tensorflow (for Neural Network Model) and Flask (for API) installed.

-Project Structure
+# Project Structure
 This project has four major parts :

 1.model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'train_data_evaluation_part_2.csv' file.